-A recent report claims that the initial attack launched in November against the retail giant Target was traced back to network credentials stolen from “a refrigeration, heating and air conditioning subcontractor.”
-This subcontractor performed service at a number of Target locations and those of “other top retailers“, according to an article published on the KrebsOnSecurity web site.
-The article indicates that the “network credentials” were stolen from a Pennsylvania-based “provider of refrigeration and HVAC systems” called Fazio Mechanical Services.
+A recent report claims that the initial attack launched in November against the retail giant Target was traced back to network credentials stolen from "a refrigeration, heating and air conditioning subcontractor."
+This subcontractor performed service at several Target locations and those of "other top retailers, "according to an article published on the KrebsOnSecurity website.
+The article indicates that the "network credentials_" were stolen from a Pennsylvania-based "_provider of refrigeration and HVAC systems_" called _Fazio Mechanical Services.

 The article stated, "_It's not immediately clear why Target would have given an HVAC company external network access, or why that access would not be cordoned off from Target's payment system network._" The report continued to say that the case investigators "_shared additional details about the timeline of the breach and how the attackers moved stolen data off of Target's network_" and confirmed that they "_succeeded in uploading their card-stealing malicious software to a small number of cash registers within Target stores._"

 Written by Bryon Turcotte / February 7, 2014